laurakciic/foodie/README.md

 This document will be updated as the project progresses.

-  return
 ## Tools & Technologies

-    * Kotlin, Android Studio, Git Bash
+- Kotlin, Android Studio, Git Bash
-    * Data Binding, Navigation Component, RecyclerView, ShimmerRecyclerView library
+- Data Binding, Navigation Component, RecyclerView, ShimmerRecyclerView library

 ## Obstacles & Solutions